The International Trade Blog International Sales & Marketing

-Denied party lists (often referred to restricted party lists) are the lists of organizations, companies or individuals that various U.S. agencies—and other foreign governments—have identified as parties that one shouldn’t do business with.
-Whether it’s because they may be a terrorist organization, may be affiliated with terrorist organizations, have a history of corrupt business practices or may otherwise pose a threat to national security, it’s every exporter’s duty to ensure they check denied party lists for every single export transaction.
-This duty is accomplished through denied party screenings.
-In this article, we’ll explain how a denied party screening works and how to make the screening process easier for your organization.
+Denied party lists (or restricted party lists) identify the organizations, companies or individuals that various U.S. agencies—and other foreign governments—have identified as parties that one shouldn’t do business with because they may be a terrorist organization, may be affiliated with terrorist organizations, have a history of corrupt business practices or may pose a threat to national security.
+Exporters should check denied party lists for every single export transaction.
+This is accomplished through denied party screenings.

 What Is a Denied Party Screening?